Emotional Wellbeing and Mental Health

 At Livingstone Primary School we aim to care for and develop the whole child educationally, emotionally, morally and physically.
 As well as caring for their education we also care for their mental health and wellbeing and feel that it is essential to provide children with information to enable them to make life long, well informed decisions about their wellbeing.

-In recognition of this we have recieved the AcSeed Accreditation in recognition of the substantial work and effort that goes into providing for and supporting the mental health and emotional wellbeing of our pupils.
+In 2019 we were really proud to receive the AcSeed Accreditation in recognition of the substantial work and effort that goes into providing for and supporting the mental health and emotional wellbeing of our pupils.

 At our school we:

 - help children to understand their emotions and feelings better

 - help children feel comfortable sharing any concerns or worries

 - help children socially to form and maintain friendships